 Once you have accepted an offer of admission to a training program, you should inform all programs in which you are still being considered.
 Be sure to inform programs either that you are declining outstanding offers of admission or you no longer wish to be considered for admission.

 Clinical Psychology Resources

-- Apply to the Clinical PhD Program
+- View FAQ about the Clinical Program

-- View Student Admissions, Outcomes, and Other Data (.pdf)
+- View Student Admissions, Outcomes, and Other Data

 - View How to apply to the Clinical Psychology PhD Program